onitake/canhat/README.md

 To reduce interference on the CAN bus, tuned microstrips were used to connect the CAN transceiver to the terminals on the PCB.
-The differential impedance is matched to 120Ω.
-For added fun, the pair length is matched.
+The differential impedance is matched to 60Ω.
+For added fun, the pair length is also matched, despite the comparatively low signal speed of the CAN bus (1MHz).

 Aside from the CAN part, an additional ID EEPROM was added to conform to the HAT specification.
-JP1 is only needed to program the EEPROM - for a smaller PCB footprint, the jumper can be left out.
-It is only needed during EEPROM programming and the connection can be made by other means.
+JP1 is only needed to program the EEPROM.
+The part can be left out if desired, and the connection be made by other means.

 R5 controls the slope of the signals on the CAN bus.
 A 0Ω resistor should be soldered for maximum performance.
 Some transceivers use the pin for other